avantec-iot/avantec-thingsboard/docs/device/ta652fc-w/ta652fc-w-specification.rst

 The Set point can be adjusted by |icon_up| / |icon_down|.

-When it is in program mode, The set point will be overrided until the next time slot.
+When it is in program mode, the set point will be overwritten until the next time slot.

 |icon_clock| can be pressed to release the override status.